Best Seafood Lunch Near Amber Cove and Maimon

 This matters because cruise food decisions are often ruined by forcing the wrong zone.
 Puerto Plata city can work for some lunches, but seafood from Amber Cove is usually stronger when it stays coastal and local instead of turning into a cross-town errand.

-Best named seafood stop: Pescaderia Los Primos
+Best named seafood branch: Pescaderia Los Primos

 Pescaderia Los Primos is one of the clearest seafood names in the Maimon lane.
 It helps because it gives the route a recognizable anchor instead of leaving the visitor with vague "find seafood somewhere" advice.